plaintextaccounting/plaintextaccounting/src/FAQ.md

 Some ways people have tried:

-- Document the goal in the account name so it shows up in reports along with the balance.
+- Keep imaginary subaccounts in your savings account.
+Document the goal in the subaccount name so it shows up in reports along with the balance.
 Simple.
 - Treat it as a [[Budgeting]] problem. h/ledger's --budget goal report is probably the most useful way.
 - Track it as a (imaginary, self-imposed) liability that you are paying off.
 Could add a bit of noise and confusion.
 - Script/build a custom goals report for yourself.